 - Supplement your diet with high-quality collagen protein powder from grass-fed cows.
 This is my personal favorite brand of collagen or gelatin — and believe me, I’ve tried quite a few.

 Gelatin: The Amazing Anti-Stress Protein

-Not only does gelatin provide natural collagen, the unique amino acids in gelatin (particularly glycine) are known for their amazing anti-stress and healing properties.
+Not only does gelatin provide natural collagen, but the unique amino acids in gelatin (particularly glycine) are also known for their amazing anti-stress and healing properties.